johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-05-15-azurite-and-table-storage-dev-container.md

 docker run -p 10000:10000 -p 10001:10001 -p 10002:10002 mcr.microsoft.com/azure-storage/azurite
 ```

-Now lets look at `app`.
+Now let's look at `app`.
 This is our Azure Functions container.
 It references a `Dockerfile` which we need to add:

 ```dockerfile
 # Find the Dockerfile for mcr.microsoft.com/azure-functions/dotnet:3.0-dotnet3-core-tools at this URL